 The last day of scheduled classes in any course will be the last day on which course assignments will be accepted for credit in a course.
 Instructors will be required to return assignments to students as promptly as possible with reasonable explanations of the instructor's assessment of the assignment.

 ACADEMIC OFFENCES

-Scholastic offences are taken seriously and students are directed to read the appropriate policy, specifically, the definition of what constitutes a Scholastic Offence, at the following Web site:
+Scholastic offences are taken seriously and students are directed to read the appropriate policy, specifically, the definition of what constitutes a Scholastic Offence, as outlined in the policy Scholastic Discipline for Undergraduate Students.